Facebook Live Stream Tips & Tactics: Best Practices Guide for BroadcastersJanuary 25, 2018

 - Going live from your phone.
 Shaky hands, poor audio and video quality and network instability are an inherent hazard of going live on mobile devices.
 If you really want to produce professional broadcasts, you need to purchase dedicated hardware and/or software for Facebook Live (see the “Facebook Live Equipment and Setup” section below).

-Facebook Live Streaming for Any Industry
+Facebook Live Stream Tips for Any Industry

 The flexible nature of Facebook Live makes it well-suited for almost any type of content imaginable.
 In a recent survey we conducted of video professionals, live events are the most popular content type (broadcast by 76 percent), but they also stream everything from Q&As to product demos and press events.